EatEmAll/django-djeddit/docs/configuration.rst

     {% include 'djeddit/base_scripts.html' %}
     {% block scripts %}{% endblock %}

-You can look at the structue of djeddit/base.html for reference.
+You can use the structue of djeddit/base.html for reference.